Techstrat/Predictive-Text/README.md

 # Predictive-Text

-Word Predictor using n-gram likelihood estimators
+Word Predictor using n-gram likelihood estimators.
+This is the Capstone project for the Johns Hopkins [Data Specialisation](https://www.coursera.org/specializations/jhu-data-science) Coursera course completed in August 2019.

 ## MyWord - the simple predictor